-In my last post, I talked about how ensuring devices on your network is a great way to minimize the attack surface of your infrastructure.
+In a previous post by my colleague Irfahn Khimji, he spoke about how ensuring devices on your network is a great way to minimize the attack surface of your infrastructure.
 Organizations like the Center for Internet Security (CIS) provide guidelines on how to best configure operating systems to minimize the attack surface.
 The CIS calls these “benchmarks.”

 As time goes on, application owners need to make modifications to their applications and the underlying infrastructure to continuously improve the product they provide to their customers.
 These customers can be internal to the business or external.
 As those modifications and changes happen, the configuration of the applications and infrastructure changes.
 These changes might be benign, or they might take the systems out of a hardened state.
 This is known as “configuration drift.”

 Depending on the severity of the drift, there could be significant risk to the organization.
-Let us examine a couple of examples of configuration drift to see what the risk would be to the organization.
+Let us examine a few examples of configuration drift to see what the risk would be to the organization.

 In this hypothetical scenario, it is an acceptable risk.
 The issue here lies in the fact that the auditors were not easily able to determine why the port was open and what the risk and benefit might be.
 If the security team was tracking the configuration drift and documenting modifications to the known hardened baseline, it would be an easy answer.